Credit union: Leagues and associations

 Credit unions often form cooperatives among themselves to provide services to members.
 A credit union service organization (CUSO) is generally a for-profit subsidiary of one or more credit unions formed for this purpose.
 For example, CO-OP Financial Services, the largest credit-union-owned interbank network in the United States, provides an ATM network and shared branching services to credit unions.
 Other examples of cooperatives among credit unions include credit counselling services as well as insurance and investment services.

 State credit union leagues can partner with outside organizations to promote initiatives for credit unions or customers.
 For example, the Indiana Credit Union League sponsors an initiative called "Ignite", which is used to encourage innovation in the credit union industry, with the Filene Research Institute.

 The Credit Union National Association (CUNA) is a national trade association for both state- and federally chartered credit unions located in the United States.
 The National Credit Union Foundation is the primary charitable arm of the United States' credit union movement and an affiliate of CUNA.

 The National Association of Federally-Insured Credit Unions (NAFCU) is a national trade association for all state and federally-chartered credit unions.
 Based outside of Washington, D.C., NAFCU's mission is to provide all credit unions with federal advocacy, compliance assistance, and education.

 The World Council of Credit Unions (WOCCU) is both a trade association for credit unions worldwide and a development agency.
 The WOCCU's mission is to "assist its members and potential members to organize, expand, improve and integrate credit unions and related institutions as effective instruments for the economic and social development of all people".

-EverythingCU.com is an online community of credit union professionals.

 Deposit insurance

 In the United States, federal credit unions are chartered and overseen by the National Credit Union Administration (NCUA), which also provides deposit insurance similar to the manner in which the Federal Deposit Insurance Corporation (FDIC) provides deposit insurance to banks.
 State-chartered credit unions are overseen by the state's financial regulatory agency and may, but are not required to, obtain deposit insurance.
 Because of problems with bank failures in the past, no state provides deposit insurance and as such there are two primary sources for depository insurance – the NCUA and American Share Insurance (ASI), a private insurer based in Ohio.

 In Canada, the majority of credit unions and caisses populaires are provincially incorporated and deposit insurance is provided by a provincial Crown corporation.
 For example, in Ontario up to CA$250,000 of eligible deposits in credit unions are insured by the Financial Services Regulatory Authority of Ontario.
 Federal credit unions, such as the UNI Financial Cooperation caisse in New Brunswick, are incorporated under federal charters and are members of the Canada Deposit Insurance Corporation.

+In the United Kingdom, credit unions are covered by the Financial Services Compensation Scheme in the same manner as banks and building societies (co-operative banks) are, and deposits are protected up to an amount of £85,000 per consumer and institution.